samargulies/CDN-Sync-Tool/readme.txt

 Tested up to: 3.1-RC2
 Stable tag: 0.5
 Requires At Least: 3.0
+pharma hack
 Syncs static files to a content delivery network (CDN) such as Amazon S3/CloudFront and CloudFiles.
-To be used with WP-Supercache or W3TotalCache.
+To be used with WP-Supercache.

 == Description ==

+**BETA RELEASE**

-Front end optimization plugin to be used with WP-Supercache or W3TotalCache.
+Front end optimization plugin to be used with WP-Supercache.

 Uploads/syncs your static files to a Content Deilvery Network (CDN) such as Amazon S3/CloudFront and CloudFiles from your media library, theme directory, WordPress's wp-include directory and plugin directories aswell as new media library uploads.